master-of-zen/alpine-autoinstall/README.md

 - zstd-19 compression (forced)
 - Reasonable ZFS defaults (ashift=12, autotrim=on, xattr=sa, acltype=posixacl, atime=off)

-It creates a boot environment `zroot/ROOT/alpine` and uses a prebuilt ZFSBootMenu UEFI binary.

-> WARNING: This will wipe the target disk completely.

-## Requirements

-- Boot the Alpine extended ISO (UEFI) and login as root
-- Secure Boot must be disabled
-- Internet access (to install packages and download ZFSBootMenu EFI)

-## What gets installed

-- Disk layout: GPT with
-  - Partition 1: EFI System Partition (FAT32, ~1024 MiB)
-  - Partition 2: ZFS for the rest of the disk
-- ZFS pool: `zroot` with native encryption (passphrase prompt at boot)
-- Bootloader: ZFSBootMenu installed to the EFI System Partition and registered via `efibootmgr`
-- Alpine base system with `linux-lts`, ZFS userspace, and initramfs including ZFS support
-- OpenRC services: `zfs-import`, `zfs-load-key`, `zfs-mount` enabled

 ## Usage

 From the live ISO shell: